wazuh/wazuh-documentation/source/installation-guide/index.rst

 Concepts
 --------

-Setting up Wazuh involves the installation of two server subsystems - the Wazuh server and Elastic Stack - along with the Wazuh agents:
+Setting up Wazuh involves the installation of two server subsystems: the Wazuh server and Elastic Stack, along with the Wazuh agents:

-- **Wazuh server:** collects and analyze data from deployed agents.
+- **Wazuh server:** collects and analyzes data from deployed agents.
 Consists of: Wazuh manager, Wazuh API and Filebeat.

-+ **Elastic Stack**: ingests and indexes data from the Wazuh server.
++ **Elastic Stack**: ingests, indexes and visualizes data from the Wazuh server. .
 Consists of: Elasticsearch, Kibana and the Wazuh App.
 Logstash is optional.

 - **Wazuh agent**: runs on the monitored endpoint.
 Collects endpoint logs, events and configuration data and sends it to the Wazuh server to detect intrusions and anomalies.

 Installation types
 ------------------

-The Wazuh server can be installed and operated in either of these two configurations:
+The Wazuh server can be installed and operated in either of these two deployments:

 - **Single-host server**: the Wazuh server and Elastic Stack subsystems run on a single host.